CDLUC3/mrt-integ-tests/README.md

 ```

 Run tests without ingesting files **on a preview URL**
-_This test takes a long time to complete -- only run this option if you have a need to test file name encoding issues._
 ```
 docker-compose run --rm -e INTEG_TEST_ENV=stage -e INGEST_FILES=none -e PREVIEW_URL='https://...' mrt-integ-tests
 ```

 Run tests with full encoding tests

 _This test takes a long time to complete -- only run this option if you have a need to test file name encoding issues._
 ```
 docker-compose run --rm -e INTEG_TEST_ENV=stage -e INGEST_FILES=encoding-tests mrt-integ-tests